 \section{Data}

-The present data set is taken from Miller et al. (2010) where for each of the 1318 variable stars in our Galaxy, there is a LC file together with R-band magnitude, colours (B-R, R-I) and period (P).
-The variable stars mainly consist of Es along with some possible pulsating stars (201 uncertain and 118 confirmed pulsating stars according to the subjective classification).
-For each LC, relative flux variation in R-band is given on a continuous time scale in Heliocentric Julian Date (HJD) within the range from 2452450.62250 HJD to 2453607.61580 HJD.
-Each LC is unequally spaced of different length (here, length of a LC refers to the number of observations on that LC) having values at different time points.
-For these variable stars, the length of the LCs varies from 130 to 264 (except one LC having length 5) and period ranges from several hours to several weeks.
+The present data set is taken from Miller et al. (2010) where each of the 1318 variable stars in our Galaxy has a LC file together with R-band magnitude (R), colors (B-R, R-I) and period (P).
+From these we obtain the variables I as R minus R-I, B-I as B-R plus R-I and B as B-I plus I. According to the subjective classification, the variable stars mainly consist of Es along with some possible pulsating stars (201 uncertain and 118 potential pulsating stars).
+For each LC, relative flux variation in R-band is given on a continuous time scale in Heliocentric Julian Date (HJD) within the range from 2452450.622 HJD to 2453607.616 HJD.
+Each LC is unevenly spaced of different length having values at different time points.
+The length of LCs varies from 130 to 264 (except one LC having length 5) and period ranges from several hours to several weeks.

-\subsection{{Phase computation, Interpolation and Binning}}
+\subsection{Phase computation, interpolation and binning}

-{As there are different lengths of the LCs having values at different time points, comparison of the LCs are only possible in terms of observations over each cycle.
-Hence we transform the given LCs of the stars, with known and constant period, into phase series (see, Appendix A1).}

-{Now, for clustering these time series, using the distance measure under consideration (discussed in Section 3.2), we need to get a full cycle over phase 0 to phase 1 for each LC having values at the same and equidistant phase points.
-Hence we use Linear Spline or Piecewise Linear Interpolation (Cassisi et al. 2012), and obtain observations at $272$ equidistant phase points over the phase interval [0,1] for each LC (for details, see, Appendix A1).}
+Comparison of the given LCs is performed in terms of a full cycle over phase interval [0,1], which restores the physical properties of the stars (Percy 2007; Deb and Singh 2009; Soszy\'{n}ski et al. 2016), having observations at $l$ (say) evenly spaced phase points, obtained as follows.\\ (i) We obtain phased LCs by transforming the given time points into standard phases (always lie between 0 and 1) using the following equation (Percy 2007; Deb and Singh 2009)